 If you live with the person you care for, make a plan about what you will do if someone in the house develops coronavirus symptoms.
 Discuss how you will isolate and protect your loved one, including how to share the kitchen and bathroom safely, if you do not have separate facilities in the house.
-Read the government advice on sharing a home with a vulnerable person.
+Read the government advice on .

-If you can’t visit the person you care for in-person because of coronavirus symptoms, you can register for government support (England-only) on behalf of someone with a condition that makes them extremely vulnerable to coronavirus.
-This way you’ll be able to ask for help getting deliveries of essential supplies such as food.
+If you can't visit the person you care for in-person because of coronavirus symptoms, you can on behalf of someone with a condition that makes them extremely vulnerable to coronavirus.
+This way you'll be able to ask for help getting deliveries of essential supplies such as food.

 If you're not sure whether the person you care for has a medical condition that makes them 'extremely vulnerable', it's best to register anyway.
 Have their NHS number to hand if possible.